 Whether you’re a surfer, swimmer, diver, or just someone who wants to relax and enjoy the beauty of nature, Mosteiros Beach has something for everyone.
 With its unique location, easy access, and wide range of activities, it’s no wonder that Praia dos Mosteiros is one of the locals’ favourite beaches in São Miguel island.

-The landscape is simply unbelievable, that is why you should visit Mosteiros when on holiday in the Azores.
-Plus, it is a great example of a typical Azorean village, perfect to have an idea of what rural life can be like in our archipelago.
+The landscape is simply unbelievable, which is why you should visit Mosteiros when on holiday in the Azores.
+Additionally, it is an excellent example of a typical Azorean village, providing a glimpse into what rural life can be like in our archipelago.